 Automated traffic enforcement (ATE) is one of many safety countermeasures that can be used to enhance roadway safety.
 Automated enforcement may involve the enforcement of red-light running violations and speed limit violations.
-The city of Cedar Rapids uses ATE systems to enforce red-light running and speed violations at three signalized intersections on the primary highway system.
+The City of Cedar Rapids uses ATE systems to enforce red-light running and speed violations at three signalized intersections on the primary highway system.
 In addition, the City uses ATE systems to enforce speed violations at four locations along United States Interstate 380 (I-380).
 There are two additional locations where the ATE system is in place, including the intersection of 42nd Street and Edgewood Road NE and the intersection of Center Point Road and Collins Road ramp (north side of Highway 100).
 A list of all locations is available below.
 The Police Department also uses a mobile photo radar vehicle that is typically deployed to areas where citizens are concerned about speeding violations in their neighborhood.

 If you receive a violation notice in the mail, please follow the instructions included with the citation for the proper procedures to review the violation, pay the citation, or contest the citation.
 Additional information is also available through our website:

 If you have further questions, please email the Cedar Rapids Police Department at firstname.lastname@example.org.
 Email is the most efficient form of communication for Automated Traffic Enforcement issues.
 You may also call 319-286-5513.

-The City of Cedar Rapids enacted the Automated Traffic Enforcement in 2010.
+The City of Cedar Rapids enacted Automated Traffic Enforcement in 2010.
 An updated ordinance was passed in 2019.

 Learn more about the annual calibration confirmations at each intersection and lane.